CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support: Experiments

+\textit{Adaptive workflow.} The ablation study was conducted on the MIMIC-IV dataset to evaluate the contribution of the adaptive workflow, where accuracy improved from 0.80 to 0.87 ($p<0.05$, Table \ref{tab:ablation}).
+This result confirmed the effectiveness of reasoning in an incremental and feedback-aware manner.
+Specifically, the model performed step-by-step evaluation and summarization, allowing it to re-assess the current state at each stage and adjust the plan accordingly before proceeding.
+This process emphasized a global plan followed by stepwise adjustments, distinguishing it from a purely ReAct-based approach that prioritizes stepwise changes, as well as from strategies that rely solely on general planning.

-The ablation study was conducted on the MIMIC-IV dataset to evaluate the contribution of CardiacRAG agent (see Table~\ref{tab:ablation}).
-The results showed a clear improvement when a dedicated and independent agent was assigned to generate and refine plans based on domain knowledge, yielded a 10\% performance improvement.
+\textit{CardiacRAG agent.} The contribution of the CardiacRAG agent is shown in Table \ref{tab:ablation}.
+The results indicated a clear improvement when a dedicated and independent agent was assigned to generate and refine plans based on domain knowledge, yielding a 10\% performance improvement.
 This highlighted the effectiveness of the proposed module in precisely retrieving relevant information, as well as the valuable contribution of its curated domain-specific knowledge base.
+Furthermore, the intra-module ablation of the hybrid retrieval mechanism confirmed that using only vector similarity retrieval or only keyword-based filtering led to decreased performance (more experiments are shown in the appendices).